Convent Eglise Saint-Sulpice Sainthood |

 Some forms of corporal mortification differ according to your gender, as the following table shows:

-Female Numeraries
+Female Numeraries |

-Male Numeraries
+Male Numeraries |

-The Founder believed that women had passions that required more discipline to tame.
+Sleep on boards laid on top of the mattress.
+Sleep without a pillow once a week.
+May not smoke or enter a bar.
+The Founder believed that women had passions that required more discipline to tame. |

-Allowed to smoke and go to bars with recruits, for the purpose of drawing them closer to Opus Dei.
+Sleep on the floor once a week.
+Sleep without a pillow once a week.
+Allowed to smoke and go to bars with recruits, for the purpose of drawing them closer to Opus Dei. |

 http://www.odan.org/corporal_mortification.htm

 Penance- [a.
-OF. peneance, -aance, -ance, pennance (12th c. in Godef.): {em} L. pænit {emac} ntia, f. pænit {emac} nt-em PENITENT: see -ANCE.
+OF. peneance, -aance, -ance, pennance (12th c. in Godef.): L. pænit ntia, f. pænit nt-em PENITENT: see -ANCE.
 This popular OF. form was gradually ousted from French by the ecclesiastical form pénitence, a new adaptation of the L.] The performance of some act of self-mortification or undergoing of some penalty, as an expression of penitence; any kind of religious discipline, whether imposed by ecclesiastical authority, or voluntarily undertaken, in token of repentance and by way of satisfaction for sin; penitential discipline or observance; spec. in Eccl. use, such discipline or observance, officially imposed by a priest upon a penitent after confession, as an integral part of the sacrament of penance.
 Oxford English Dictionary online: http://www.oed.com/.